Send the link below via email or IMCopy

-As a result of their CAS experience as a whole, there should be evidence/documentation that students have participated in experiences/projects that involve one or more of the following outcomes (all 7 need to be achieved by the end of the CAS program):
+As a result of their CAS experience as a whole, there should be evidence/documentation that students have participated in experiences/projects that involve one or more of the following outcomes (all 7 need to be achieved at least one time by the end of the CAS program):

 Identify own strengths and develop areas for growth

 Demonstrate that challenges have been undertaken, developing new skills in the process

 Demonstrate how to initiate and plan a CAS experience